james-simon/james-simon.github.io/_posts/2022-09-04-time-reversed-random-walks.md

 The idea's not that they time-travel or that they merely age backwards, it's that they're truly time-reversed, appearing to ordinary observers like a video played backwards.
 To get an idea of what I mean, [here's](https://www.youtube.com/watch?v=4xj0KRqzo-0) a clip of the protagonists fighting two time-reversed opponents.

+Does this concept make sense?
-This mechanism immediately presents a number of free-will-related paradoxes.
+Thinking about it for a bit, one immediately bumps up against a number of free-will-related paradoxes.
 For example, if you start a fight with a time-reversed adversary, it seems you're guaranteed you won't incapacitate them because you observed them up and fighting at a time that's earlier for you but later for them (if you are to win, you must have "recapactitated" them with your first blow).
 Similarly, it seems you couldn't break a time-reversed vase or light a time-reversed match, and things would probably end badly if you tried to eat a time-reversed sandwich.
 Ultimately, however, these are paradoxes of human agency, and if you remove free will as a consideration, these events' impossibility feels more believable.
-Let us examine the movie's core idea through the lens of *physics*.
+Accepting the lack of free will, is the movie's core idea physically possible?

 At a first glance, it looks like several scenes clearly violate Newtonian mechanics, such as [this scene](https://youtu.be/L3pk_TBkihU?t=41) in which a gear jumps off a table to meet a hand that dropped it backwards in time.
 However, it turns out this is not strictly impossible: the thermally jiggling particles of the surface beneath the gear could all come together and move in the same direction, giving the gear a big push upwards and leaving the surface a little colder.
-This is precisely the time-reversed process of the forwards event.
+This is precisely the time-reversed process of the forwards event of dropping the gear.
 This sequence of steps seems absurdly implausible - and in our world, it would be - but it doesn't break conservation of momentum or energy or violate any ironclad law of physics.
 These sorts of backwards processes are always possible because the laws of Newtonian physics and electromagnetism are [time-reversal symmetric](https://en.wikipedia.org/wiki/T-symmetry)[^a].